MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-expression-examples.md

 ###  <a name="StringFunctions"></a> String Functions

--   Combine more than one field by using concatenation operators and [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)] constants.
+-   Combine more than one field by using concatenation operators and Visual Basic constants.
 The following expression returns two fields, each on a separate line in the same text box:

     ```
     =Fields!FirstName.Value & vbCrLf & Fields!LastName.Value